eiromz/com.1vault.api/README.md

 ### STORE FRONT TABLES

 ### MIDDLEWARE
 * Make sure there is a middleware that checks if the user has been approved for transactions before outward transfers can happen.
+Which means approval for kyc for out
 * Make sure there is a middleware that checks if a user has stayed on the platform for a number of days before he can begin to make transactions
 * 1 million above transactions can not be made to go directly for both outward transfers.
 *